Blackdeer1524/Dict2Flashcards/README.md

                     }
                 }
             }

         len(field[$ANY][data]) = len([[1, 2, 3], [4, 5]]) = 2

+    split
+        Splits given string or list of strings returns empty list if argument is None

+        Example:
+            {
+                "field": "text with spaces",
+                "list_field": ["text with spaces 1", "text with spaces 2"]
+            }

+        split(field) = ["text", "with", "spaces"]
+        split(list_field) = [["text", "with", "spaces", "1"],
+                             ["text", "with", "spaces", "2"]]

     any
-        Returns True if one of items is True
+        Returns True if one of items is True returns False if argument is None

         Example:
             {
                 "field": {